Display Recommendation Thoughts

 Digital negatives for alternative printing processes: a new approach

-I’m huge fan of the hand-crafted print, and spent a lot of the 90s making digital negatives on imagesetters, as well as studying various 19th century printing processes.
+I am huge fan of the hand-crafted print, and spent a lot of the 90s making digital negatives on imagesetters, as well as studying various 19th century printing processes.
 It was 1992, I was slinging images in Photoshop 1, cranking out imagesetter negs after hours at my local service bureau and taking them into wet photographic darkrooms to pursue that unique, and ever-satisfying handmade print.
-A few years later, I interned at Dan Burkholder's studio and helped put together the first book on creating digital negatives for contact printing processes – a process that he deserves sole…
+A few years later, I interned at Dan Burkholder's studio and helped put together the first book on creating digital negatives for contact printing processes - a process that he deserves sole credit for…